diegargon/monnet/README.md

 ## Breaking/Mayor changes

+* MonNet now use /etc/monnet/config-db.json configuration file, the same as Monnet Gateway, check 'Config' section
-* MonNet no uses the CRON scripts anymore, now MonNet Gateway is in charge, so the two CRON scripts need to be removed.
+* MonNet not uses the CRON scripts anymore, now MonNet Gateway is in charge, so the two CRON scripts need to be removed.

 # Features